KSBA compactification of the moduli space of K3 surfaces with purely non-symplectic automorphism of order four: K3 surfaces from eight points on

 where $([x_0:x_1],[y_0:y_1])$ are coordinates in $\PP^1\times\PP^1$.
 If all $\lambda_{i}$'s are distinct, $C$ is a smooth curve.
 Let $L_i$ be the line $y_i=0$, $i=1,2$.
 The double cover $\pi : X \to \PP^1 \times \PP^1$ branched along $C+L_0+L_1$, which has bidegree $(4,4)$, has eight $A_1$ singularities which lie above $C\cap L_0$ and $C\cap L_1$.
 The minimal resolution $\rho : \widetilde{X} \to X$ of this double cover is a K3 surface.
 Thus $X$ is an ADE K3 surface with a polarization $F := \pi^{*}\cO(1, 1)$ of degree $4$.
 Also $\widetilde{X}$ carries a natural big and nef polarization $\rho^{*}F$.

-Recall that an automorphism $\sigma$ of a K3 surface $\widetilde{X}$ is \emph{non-symplectic} if the induced automorphism on $\rH^{0}(\widetilde{X}, \omega_{\widetilde{X}})$ is non-trivial.
-In addition, we say that $\sigma$ is \emph{purely} non-symplectic if all its non-trivial powers are non-symplectic.
-As Kondo described in \cite[\S 2]{Kon07}, a K3 surface $\widetilde{X}$ as above admits a purely non-symplectic automorphism $\sigma$ of order four given by the lift of the involution
+\begin{definition} An automorphism $\sigma$ of a K3 surface is \emph{non-symplectic} if the induced automorphism on the global sections of the canonical sheaf is not the identity.
+In addition, we say that $\sigma$ is \emph{purely} non-symplectic if all its non-trivial powers are non-symplectic. \end{definition}